 If the course is open, the banner image on the eConestoga home page will appear brightly in colour, and rolling your mouse over should make an icon of an open eye appear.
 If it is not open, contact eConestoga immediately.

 Send an email message to the entire classlist, inviting students to get started in the course shell!
 See more on how and when to prepare and send a welcome email message, including an adaptable template email that you may download.

 Monitor First-Week Participation

 It may take some time for students to access your course, especially if they enroll after the course has started.
-Check the Classlist daily and using the Discussion Forum and Class Progress Summary to monitor participation.
+Check the Classlist daily and use the Discussion Forum and Class Progress Summary to monitor participation.
 Use Intelligent Agents to contact by email students who have not accessed the course shell by the end of the first week.

 Reaching Out for Help

 Contact your Chair/Chair Designate if you have questions about your teaching duties.
 Contact your Chair Assistant, Coordinator, Program Manager, or Course Guide if you have any questions about the course.

 Consult with a Teaching and Learning Consultant if you have questions about teaching or grading in your asynchronous or hybrid mode of delivery.
 Contact eConestoga for any technical questions or concerns.